Provably Faster Gradient Descent via Long Steps: Introduction

 For strongly convex optimization (or, more generally, any problem satisfying a H\"older growth bound), the classic convergence rates for constant stepsize gradient descent are known to improve.
 We show the same improvements occur for any straightforward stepsize pattern (see Theorem~\ref{thm:straightforward-rates-SC}) with an additional gain of $\mathrm{avg}(h)$.
 We validate that the convergence speed-ups of Table~\ref{tab:patterns-and-rates} actually occur on randomly generated least squares problems in Figure~\ref{fig:numeric}, seeing gains proportional to $\mathrm{avg}(h)$.
-These plots also showcase that descent is not ensured within the execution of a straightforward pattern as $t=7$ rapidly oscillates within each pattern while converging overall.
+These plots also showcase that descent is not ensured within the execution of a straightforward pattern as $t=7$ rapidly oscillates within each pattern while converging overall. { Note, gradient descent is not an optimal first-order method as accelerated methods can attain a faster $O(1/T^2)$ rate.
+A basic implementation of Nesterov's accelerated method is included in our numerics to showcase the degree of progress in closing this gap able to be accomplished via our longer steps.}

-Our faster convergence rates from cyclic, periocailly long stepsizes may also provide a theoretical basis for the strong practical performance of similar neural network training schedules~\cite{Smith2015CyclicalLR,Smith2017SuperconvergenceVF,Loshchilov2016SGDRSG}.
-Formal generalizations to nonconvex, stochastic, or adaptive settings are left as future works. \\[-8pt]
+{ Cyclic, periodically long stepsizes have been used in neural network training schedules~\cite{Loshchilov2016SGDRSG,Smith2015CyclicalLR,Smith2017SuperconvergenceVF}.
+Our results only apply to convex, deterministic problems.
+New techniques handling nonconvexity and stochasticity would need to be developed to describe the effect of long steps in such settings of machine learning.} \\[-8pt]

 {\bf Outline.} In the remainder of this section, we informally sketch how our proof technique proceeds.
 Then Section~\ref{sec:straightforward} formally introduces our notion of straightforward stepsize patterns, showing that any such pattern has a guarantee of the form~\eqref{eq:pattern-GD-rate}.
 Section~\ref{sec:certificate} shows the existence of a solution to a certain semidefinite program implies straightforwardness.
 Section~\ref{sec:conclusion} concludes by outlining several future directions of interest enabled by and hopefully able to improve on this work.